 Specify a folder in a shared directory in the clustering environment.
-You must specify a folder other than the DATA folder# in the JP1/Script installation folder.

-The server trace is output to the script execution environment folder (System Drive\ProgramData\Hitachi\Script\Data).
+You must specify a folder other than the script execution environment folder (System Drive\ProgramData\Hitachi\Script\Data).

 - If you click OK, a dialog box asks for confirmation that you want to change the output folder and restart.
 Choose the Restart button to apply the setting, close the Options dialog box, and restart the system. - Click Cancel to close the dialog box without applying the settings.